American Express Blue Business Cash™ Card review

 Other cards like the Bank of America Business Advantage Cash Rewards card may also carry a $50,000 yearly spending cap for their elevated cash back categories, but you may be able to earn more cash back or better benefits in the long run.

 - One of the highest flat-rate, no annual fee cash back cards for businesses

-- Expanded Buying Power feature gives business owners the flexibility of a charge card
+- Expanded Buying Power feature gives business owners more flexibility

 - 0 percent intro purchase APR for first 12 months (13.24 percent to 19.24 percent variable APR ongoing)

 - $50,000 spending limit per year on 2 percent category limits rewards potential

 - There’s a 2.7 percent foreign transaction fee if your business takes you abroad